nachummarkov17/Database-Mini-Project/README.md

 To delete the entire database, run the following command from the root:
 `psql -U postgres -d library_employees_db -f "sql files/delete_database.sql"`

+## Running queries

+To run all provided queries, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\Queries.sql" > QueriesLog.log`

+In order to time a SQL query, copy the query of choice into time_query.sql following the instructions provided, and run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\time_query.sql" > TimedQueryLog.log
+`